Famous 1880s New York World reporter takes charge of Iron Clad Manufacturing Company.

 Real credit must go to Nellie Bly’s employee, Henry Wehrhahn, who received two patents that would lead to the modern steel barrel, the 55-gallon oil drum.

-Wehrhahn, superintendent for the Iron Clad Manufacturing Company of Brooklyn, New York, on May 23, 1905, received a patent (no. 790,861) that included a metal barrel with a “a means for readily detaching and securing the head of a metal barrel.”
+Wehrhahn, superintendent for the Iron Clad Manufacturing Company of Brooklyn, New York, on May 23, 1905, received a patent (no. 790,861) that included a metal barrel with “a means for readily detaching and securing the head of a metal barrel.”
 The inventor assigned his patent to the widow of Iron Clad Manufacturing founder, Elizabeth Cochrane Seaman — Nellie Bly.

 The day after Christmas 1905, Wehrhahn received another patent for an improved metal barre, which he also assigned to the company’s new, young president.
 The design included a flanged metal barrel and the familiar encircling hoops allowed for guided rolling of the barrel for better control.